wifisensing/PicoScenes-Manual/source/scenarios.rst

         PicoScenes "-d debug -i 3 --mode logger --plot"

 #.
-On the second computer, assuming the researchers want to measure 160 MHz bandwidth 802.11ax format CSI, run the following command in a terminal:
+On the second computer, assuming the researchers want to measure the CSI of 802.11ax format with 160 MHz bandwidth, run the following command in a terminal:

     .. code-block:: bash

         PicoScenes "-d debug -i 4 --mode injector --preset TX_CBW_160_HESU --repeat 1e5 --delay 5e3"

-    The command options for the second computer, *"-d debug -i 4 --mode injector --preset TX_CBW_160_HESU --repeat 1e5 --delay 5e3"*, have the following interpretations:
+    The command options for the second computer, *"-d debug -i 4 --mode injector --preset TX_CBW_160_HESU --repeat 1e5 --delay 5e3"*, can be interpreted as follows:

-    - ``-d debug``: Modifies the display level of the logging service to debug;
+    - ``-d debug``: Modifies the display level of the logging service to debug.
-    - ``-i 4 --mode injector``: Switches the device <4> to packet injector mode;
+    - ``-i 4 --mode injector``: Switches the device <4> to packet injector mode.
-    - ``--preset TX_CBW_160_HESU``: Specifies the Tx packet format using a preset named ``TX_CBW_160_HESU``, which means "Tx, channel bandwidth (CBW) 160 MHz, format=HESU (802.11ax single-user)".
+    -  ``--preset TX_CBW_160_HESU``: Specifies the transmission (Tx) packet format using the preset named ``TX_CBW_160_HESU``, which corresponds to "Tx, channel bandwidth (CBW) 160 MHz, format=HESU (802.11ax single-user)".
-    - ``--repeat 1e5``: Transmits (or packet injects) 100,000 packets.
+    - ``--repeat 1e5``: Transmits (or injects) 100,000 packets.
     - ``--delay 5e3``: Sets the inter-packet delay to 5,000 microseconds.

 #.
 Once you have collected sufficient CSI data on the first computer, exit PicoScenes by pressing Ctrl+C.

     The logged CSI data is stored in a file named ``rx_<Id>_<Time>.csi``, located in the *present working directory* of the first computer.
-To analyze the data, open MATLAB and drag the .csi file into the *Command Window*.
-The file will be parsed and stored as a MATLAB variable named *rx_<Id>_<Time>*.
+To analyze the data, open MATLAB, drag the .csi file into the *Command Window*, and the file will be parsed and stored as a MATLAB variable named *rx_<Id>_<Time>*.

-.. hint:: You can refer to :doc:`/presets` for full list of presets.
+.. hint:: You can refer to :doc:`/presets` for a full list of presets.

 .. _ax200-monitor-injection-mcs-antenna:
 Packet Injection with MCS Setting and Antenna Selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PicoScenes allows users to specify the MCS value and Tx/Rx antenna selection for AX200/AX210.
+PicoScenes allows users to specify the MCS (Modulation and Coding Scheme) value and Tx/Rx antenna selection for AX200/AX210 NICs.
 To demonstrate this, we will modify the commands for the :ref:`ax200-monitor-injection` scenario.

 On the first computer, if you want to use only the 1st antenna for Rx, modify the command as follows: